If you are planning a trip to Victoria in October 2023, then you’ve probably got questions like:

 Other activities include:

-The weather in Victoria in October begins cooling off with highs around 15 C during the day and down to 5 C at night.
-It is definitely sweater, fireplace and down duvet weather now!
 The average precipitation is 85 mm so the rain is coming but most days will still be crisp, cool and dry.

-Autumn arrived on September 22 and fall is in full swing by October with foliage having changed colours and leaves dropping to the ground.
+Autumn arrives on September 22 and fall is in full swing by October with foliage having changed colours and leaves dropping to the ground.
 It's time to enjoy the outdoors before the rain becomes more prominent.

 Although I may still wear sandals in October, most others have put them away for another year and pulled out the closed toe shoes and waterproof boots.

 You will likely be most comfortable in a long-sleeved top and pants with a sweater or fleece vest during the day.
+When I first moved here, it seemed that everyone wore birkenstocks, a fleece vest and a backpack.
+It was like a "uniform".
+Now I too own all three - and wear them constantly!

 Once the sun sets and the evening cools down, a polar fleece jacket is common attire for the locals.
 I personally wear one by Columbia.

 Finally, you may want an umbrella and packable, waterproof hat.
+I just love this very fun and cleverly designed Hairbrella.

 Several of our local restaurants reinvent their menus seasonally to take advantage of local seafood, meats, cheeses, breads, beers, wines and produce.
-October is a month of abundance with the following foods in season:
+Victoria in October is a month of abundance with the following foods in season:

 Fruits & Veggies